Preciousomonze/preciousomonze/README.md

 ## Current Battle 🦸🏽‍♂️

-### 100DaysOfCode Challenge
-You can follow my story for this challenge [here](https://twitter.com/preciousomonze/status/1309161055692750858), I Give updates from time to time.

 ### WordPress
  - 🔭 I’m currently working on my **[open source plugin for WordPress and WooCommerce](https://wordpress.org/plugins/woo-phone-validator)**